ChristianSilvermoon/Modularized-Shell-Runtime-Config/README.md

 chmod -x script.sh

 ```

-### `config-manager-function.bashrc`
-A big ol' function that adds some quality of life quick access to working with this multi-bashrc system.

-This is not included in the main `.bashrc` to prevent clutter and bloat.
-Not everyone will need or want this, but it can be handy!

-For a list of available options, see `bashrc-config --help` after it has been sourced.

 ### `alias-flatpak-exports.bashrc`
 Iterates through files in `/var/lib/flatpak/exports/bin` and attempts to alias them to logical command names if they're not already taken.